How did Britain try to maintain its control over the colonies?

 The Colonies Under British Rule.
 In the 1600s and 1700s, Europeans came to North America looking for religious freedom, economic opportunities, and political liberty.
 They created 13 colonies on the East Coast of the continent.
 Later, when the colonists won independence, these colonies became the 13 original states.

-READ ALSO: Who is the rival to Marvel?
+READ ALSO: What is the best software to make 2D animation?

 How did Britain gain control of its colonies in North America?